amjadmajid/llm_toaster/README.md

 ```

 ## Training
-To train the model, navigate to the `llm_toster` directory and run:
+To train the model, navigate to the `llm_toaster` directory and run:
 ```bash
 python trainer.py
 ```